jeroendehaas/VimLab/README.md

 ## Requirements
-VimLab relies on tmux and screen.vim to set up and communicate with a MATLAB session and expects matlab to be on your $PATH.
+VimLab relies on tmux and screen.vim to set up and communicate with a MATLAB session and expects matlab to be on your `$PATH`:w.
 Automatic code analysis is provided by the excellent syntastic plugin if the mlint command (provided by MATLAB) is on your path as well.